nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 08.md

 Alright.
 One for Outwater.
 I think That's everybody.
 Isn't it?
 Yeah.

 K. So how many times did you lay on hands, Mark?
 Not enough.
-One for me, two for Alwar, and, I I don't know how many for None for me.
+One for me, two for Alwor, and, I I don't know how many for None for me.
 None for you.

 And then I think four or five for Okay.
 So that sounds to me like an hour and an hour and a half has passed.
 Oh.
 While you guys were getting healed back up.
 Oh.

 Okay.
-So as Carson's, as Carson is going around and, you know, healing everybody, is there anything specifically that anybody else is wanting to do other than just focus on making sure that you have all your fingers and toes, to focus on?
+So as Karsten's, as Karsten is going around and, you know, healing everybody, is there anything specifically that anybody else is wanting to do other than just focus on making sure that you have all your fingers and toes, to focus on?
 I'll be going to refocus and get my focus point back that I spent.
 Fair enough.
 But beyond that, I don't have a whole lot else to do.

 I don't either.
 And, and oddly enough, so, Arstan, since you opened since you opened the fire gate, you basically have this fiery aura around you.
 Oh.
 And you continue to have it for as long as you want.
 It's an unlimited duration.